Schedule regarding the procedures for the Doctoral Thesis Submission

 1) A Ph.D. candidate has one chief faculty advisor from whom he/she receives guidance.

-2) After a candidate has spent six months (excluding time studying abroad or on leave of absence) in the program, the chief advisor will, after consultation with the candidate, request another member of the faculty to act as deputy advisor on the candidate’s guidance committee.
-The chief advisor will inform the Graduate School of Asia-Pacific Studies (GSAPS) office of this request on a designated date in September or February (The chief advisor may submit this request even if the candidate is studying abroad or on leave of absence).
-After the request is confirmed, the deputy advisor will be officially appointed at the Faculty Meeting in October or April.
+2) After a candidate has spent one semester (excluding time studying abroad or on leave of absence) in the program, the chief advisor will, after consultation with the candidate, request another member of the faculty to act as deputy advisor on the candidate’s guidance committee.
+The chief advisor will inform the Graduate School of Asia-Pacific Studies (GSAPS) office of this request on a designated date (The chief advisor may submit this request even if the candidate is studying abroad or on leave of absence).
+After the request is confirmed, the deputy advisor will be officially appointed at the Faculty Meeting.
 The deputy advisor may meet with the candidate before this appointment is formalized.

 3) The guidance committee consists of the chief advisor and the deputy advisor.

 4) If a faculty member external to GSAPS is requested to be the deputy advisor, the chief advisor must submit that person’s curriculum vitae and list of previous publications and research at the GSAPS Faculty Meeting for approval.

 Article 2(Selection of Alternate Chief Advisor and Deputy Advisor)

 1) If the chief advisor or the deputy advisor is unable to execute their duties under Articles 4, 6 and 7 of these bylaws, the Faculty Meeting will select alternate faculty members.